 - Glutathione, unless liposomal, is not absorbed well in the GI tract.

 - Suppose you are deficient in the amino acid cysteine, a major building block of glutathione.
 In that case, you will use your glutathione to combat that deficiency and not as an antioxidant, so you will miss glutathione benefits.
-So, glutathione should always be administered with cysteine.
+So, always administer glutathione with cysteine.

 Liposomal Glutathione is a great solution, although costly.
 It works and is always great to have on the shelf if you are exposed to COVID or get COVID.
 There is a less expensive solution: The precursor amino acids, N-acetyl cysteine (NAC), and Glycine.